For more Elysium''s Passage Blog Posts, go to

 For more commentary on this, refer to physicist David Bohm’s quotes in Appendix ‘A’

 An excerpt from A Course of Miracles, states: When vision is denied, confusion of cause and effect becomes inevitable.
 The purpose now becomes to keep obscure the cause of the effect and make the effect appear as the cause.
-This seeming independence of effect enables it to stand of itself, and capable of serving as a cause of the events and feeling its maker thinks it causes.
+This seeming independence of effect enables it to stand of itself and is capable of serving as a cause of the events and feeling its maker thinks it causes.
 (Chapter 21; Reason and Perception, the Responsibility for Sight)

 It was some later back home I read an apt description of this experience: True light that makes vision possible is not the light the body’s eyes behold.
 ACIM